-2. Limited Liability Companies (LLCS) are not considered CFCs (controlled foreign corporations) under much legislation so they may opt for certain fiscal benefits.
+2. Limited Liability Companies (LLCs) are not considered CFCs (controlled foreign corporations) under much legislation so they may opt for certain fiscal benefits.

-3. Limited Liability Companies (LLCS) have the fiscal option of choosing how they wish to be treated; as partnerships or as a Corporation.
+3. Limited Liability Companies (LLCs) have the fiscal option of choosing how they wish to be treated; as partnerships or as a Corporation.
 This is known as pass-through tax treatment.

-4. Limited Liability Companies (LLCS) can be treated as S corporations as well; this means that the revenue can be distributed entirely by its partners.
-The partners in turn must report the earnings as their own in their personal tax declarations, so the earnings are only taxed once, unlike the C corporations, where not only must the corporation pay the corresponding taxes, but the partners – shareholders must pay tax on their dividends.
+4. Limited Liability Companies (LLCs) can be treated as S corporations as well; this means that the revenue can be distributed entirely by its partners.
+The partners, in turn, must report the earnings as their own in their personal tax declarations, so the earnings are only taxed once, unlike the C corporations, where not only must the corporation pay the corresponding taxes, but the partners – shareholders must pay tax on their dividends.
 Thus avoiding double taxation.

-6. Limited Liability Companies (LLCS) can be used as holding companies for other corporations.
+6. Limited Liability Companies (LLCs) can be used as holding companies for other corporations.

-7. Panamanian Limited Liability Companies (LLCS) unlike the ones of other legislations for example the Isle of Man, aren’t obligated to keep their accounting and registry books in the place where the company was created, they can be taken to any part of the world that is assigned by the administrator(s).
+7. Panamanian Limited Liability Companies (LLCs) unlike the ones of other legislations for example the Isle of Man, aren’t obligated to keep their accounting and registry books in the place where the company was created, they can be taken to any part of the world that is assigned by the administrator(s).

-8. For all patrimony protection and offshore uses, it is recommendable for the Limited Liability Company (LLC) be administered by nominal natural or legal persons (for example, the use of nominal administrator provided by our firm), this way it will be more difficult for the creditors of the partners to reach the assets of the company because they belong to a different jurisdiction.
+8. For all patrimony protection and uses, it is recommendable for the Limited Liability Company (LLC) be administered by nominal natural or legal persons (for example, the use of nominal administrator provided by our firm), this way it will be more difficult for the creditors of the partners to reach the assets of the company because they belong to a different jurisdiction.